Skip to content

 We do not know how soon this project will crash on the rocks of political and policy reality, or how much harm it will impose in the meantime.
 But an old chestnut of political-science wisdom can help us understand the logic of this unprecedented attack on federal administrators and the limits of its success.

-In 1968, public-opinion scholars Lloyd Free and Hadley Cantril published The Political Beliefs of Americans, in which they provided extensive evidence that Americans are “ideologically conservative” but “operationally liberal.”
+In 1968, public-opinion scholars Lloyd Free and Hadley Cantril published The Political Beliefs of Americans, in which they provide extensive evidence that Americans are “ideologically conservative” but “operationally liberal.”
 By the former, they meant that American voters are distrustful of centralised and bureaucratic government.
 They don’t like regulation or taxation (who does?).
 In the abstract, therefore, they prefer smaller government with fewer responsibilities to larger government with more benefits.

 At the same time, Free and Cantril noted, Americans like the benefits, services, and protections provided by federal, state, and local governments.
 Only a tiny percentage of the public wants to cut spending on Social Security, healthcare, education, environmental protection, veterans’ programs, infrastructure, or assistance to needy children.
 Indeed, a majority usually want to spend even more on these programs.
 Over the past several decades, poll after poll has confirmed this.
 So has congressional politics.
 When Republicans have proposed major cuts in these programs, they have faced retribution at the next election.